Learn Who is Responsible For Recording Injuries At Work And If You Could Claim Compensation

 Select A Section

-Who Is Responsible For Recording Accidents Under RIDDOR?
+Who Has The Overall Responsibility For Recording Injuries At Work Under RIDDOR?

 Certain injuries and accidents must be reported to the Health and Safety Executive (HSE) under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013 (RIDDOR).
 However, not all workplace injuries need to be reported to the HSE.